 * Wall St lifted by dovish Yellen, upbeat Fed Beige Book

-* Asia shares mostly higher, gains modest as yet
+* Asia shares mostly higher, moves modest

 * Google and IBM fall after hours as earnings disappoint